RenchTG/CTF-writeups/DamCTF_2023/baby-review/writeup.md

 During the CTF I was stumped here as I thought without %n, my only options left were leaking addresses and the small exit overflow which wouldn't be enough to exploit anything critical.
 However, coming back after the CTF ended I learned about two methods to solve this:
 1. Some people had the same thinking as I did that printf could only be used for leaking, but they were able to find creative ways to exploit the exit option such as this great writeup here which uses stack pivoting: https://rektedekte.github.io/CTF-writeups/DamCTF%202023/baby-review/.
-2. However, another method I realized is that the check for '%n' does very little.
+2. However, another method I realized is that the check for '%n' is quite ineffective.
 There are two major ways I know to work around this.
-   * The first is actually quite simple, %n works just like other format strings in the sense that it can be modified for more accuracy.
+   * The first is actually quite simple, %n works just like other format strings in the sense that it can be modified to target specific addresses.
 For example, if you want to access the 29th pointer in memory, you don't need a payload of 29 %p's, instead you can just use %29$p. %n works in a similar way that you can break it up to be %29$n, this isn't a realistic example, but hopefully you get the idea.
+As long as our payload doesn't exactly have %n, but it is broken up using this method we easily pass the check.
    * The second workaround is something called "length modifiers".
 The %n option can be modified to be %hn and %hhn in order to only write a specified amount of bytes at the target address.
-This is better explained in this article: https://medium.com/swlh/binary-exploitation-format-string-vulnerabilities-70edd501c5be, but essentially we can opt for using more %hn's which will bypass the check and only lengthen our payload, but we have a space of 300 characters to work with so length isn't an issue at all.
+This is better explained in this article: https://medium.com/swlh/binary-exploitation-format-string-vulnerabilities-70edd501c5be, but essentially we can opt for using more %hn's which will bypass the check and only lengthen our payload, but we have a space of 300 characters to work with, so length isn't an issue at all.

-Knowing this I opted to try and solve this using the common method of overwriting the GOT to pop a shell.
-Using this method everything is possible simply by using the two methods: watch_movie() and add_movie() to write to the buffer and then printf it for both leaks and overwriting addresses.
+Knowing this I opted to try and solve this challenge using the common method of overwriting the Global Offset Table (GOT) to pop a shell.
+Using this method, we only need to utilize the two functions: watch_movie() and add_movie() to write to the buffer and then printf it for both leaks and overwriting addresses.

 # Solution:

-To start we need two leaks.
-One to get the base address of the binary and one for the base address of the libc.
+To start we need two leaks, one to get the base address of the binary and one for the base address of the libc.
 We need these two because getting the base of the binary helps us find the address of all GOT functions allowing us to overwrite any we want.
-Then the base of libc allows us to find the address of system which will allow us to call system('/bin/sh') and pop a shell.
+Then the base of libc allows us to find the address of system which will allow us to replace a function in the GOT with system(), call it with the parameter '/bin/sh', and pop a shell.

 To find good addresses for leaking is just a lot of trial and error.
 I also temporarily disabled ASLR when doing this to make the process a little easier.
 I used a leak.py script that printed the first 50 pointers in memory.
 I got a list of 50 and cleaned it up to remove any that were nil or just not accessible addresses.
 My cleaned up list was:
 ```